Indiana’s Trusted Personal Injury Advocates Since 1963.

 Our firm has dealt with the insurance industry and medical providers since 1963.
 We hold over one-half of a century worth of experience handling personal injury claims for injured persons.
 With this experience, we have mastered the art of dealing with subrogation rights and medical liens that are commonly associated with your medical care.
 By hiring experienced counsel, you can rest assured you are not paying any more than necessary for these medical liens.

 Every day our firm arranges depositions, mediations, and trial dates against some of the largest insurance carriers in the country: Geico, State Farm, Progressive, Farmers, Liberty Mutual, among many others.
-Our trial attorneys have litigated cases against Fortune 500 companies like AES, the parent company of AES Indiana (formerly known as Indianapolis Power & Light Co.).
-Recently, Yosha Cook & Tisch obtained a $20.3 Million damage verdict against IPL for a client who sustained an electric shock injury while working on IPL’s power plant.
+Our trial attorneys have litigated cases against Fortune 500 companies.
+Recently, Yosha Cook & Tisch obtained a $20.3 Million damage verdict for a client who sustained an electric shock injury while working in a power plant.
 In short, our firm is extremely comfortable standing toe to toe with the big, bad insurance industry.

 Our team of Indianapolis car accident lawyers are prepared to take the lead on your case and start fighting for you today.
 From day one, a local personal injury attorney will investigate the incident, explain your legal rights, measure your losses, and demand appropriate compensation from all responsible parties.